djeada/Numerical-Methods/notes/6_regression/least_squares.md

 ## Limitations

-- Assumes a linear relationship between variables.
+- It assumes a linear relationship between variables.
-- Can be sensitive to outliers.
+- It can be sensitive to outliers.
-- Can only handle a single dependent variable.
+- While it can handle multiple dependent variables (multiple regression), the interpretation becomes more complex.